david89/cpp-library/README.md

 ## TODOs
 * Add more comprehensive tests.
 * Add tests to make sure that the string_view library has a similar behavior to the std::string library.
-* Improve performance of single character operations (we could take advantage of memchr).
 * Add benchmarks for performance tests.